 -

-next-to-last pictures when it is allowed to see his most recent creations."
+accepts Picasso's next-to-last pictures when it is allowed to see his

-which are used as superb reference tools. ' Picasso: An Intimate
+about Picasso, which are used as superb reference tools. '

-only Sabartés could make and understandings only Sabartés
+included observations that only Sabartés could make and understandings

-had learned over his long relationship and close friendship with Picasso.
+only Sabartés had learned over his long relationship and close

-Picasso trusted Sabartés who was his life long friend.
+friendship with Picasso.
+Picasso trusted Sabartés who was his life long

 -